raul-izquierdo/english/to be finished/vocabulary/Interacting with Others/Interacting with Others.md

 fue la peor ... de mi vida
     = it was the worst ... of my life `It was the worst day of my life`

+## Joking and Teasing

+pinchar / meterse con alguien / vacilar
+    = wind <sbody> up (I) `Alright, alright, I'm just winding up` - `He was just winding me up` = tease (F) `He teased me about my haircut` - `She teased him about his clothes`

+va en serio? = are you serious? `Are you serious?
+I can't believe it!`

+estás de broma? = are you joking? (informal) `Are you joking?
+I can't believe it!`

+me estás vacilando? = are you kidding me?

+broma/inocentada = prank
+    ?
+Los amigos le hicieron una broma el día de los inocentes : `His friends played a prank on him on April Fool's Day`

 ## Rejecting